ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseI_dataprep.md

     GBS/dataprep/samples:

-    ```

-    • Copy the data set 1 (DS1) to your ```lane1``` directory.
-The data set is in the file
+   • Copy the data set 1 containing the raw reads  to your ```lane1``` directory.
+The data set is in the file `/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/lane1.tar` (*hint*: `cp /path/to/what/you/want/to/copy /destination/you/want/it/to/go`)
-       `/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/lane1.tar`
-       (*hint*: `cp /path/to/what/you/want/to/copy /destination/you/want/it/to/go`)

    • `cd`  to your ```lane1``` folder to extract/unzip the content of this ```tar``` archive. this is a compressed folder.
 We realise that we have not told you how to do so!
 But a quick look to a friendly search engine will show you how easy it is to find this kind of information on basic bash commands (your instructors *still* spend a lot of time doing this themselves!).
     *hint* : you might try searching for "How to extract a tar archive"

 2. Have a look at what is there now.
 These gz-compressed fastq files have millions of reads in them, too many for you to examine in a spreadsheet or word processor.
 However, we can examine the contents of the set of files in the terminal
 (the ```less``` command may be of use).

 3. Let's have a closer look at this data.
 Over the last couple of days, you learnt to run FastQC to evaluate the quality of the data.
-We'll save you the trouble of running it here ...
 In reality, sequencing platform often provide you with the quality reports too.
 This link [](...) is the fastqc report for file ... .
 Download it and have a quick look at it.

 Should you want to run this yourself: